X

 There are numerous ways to give your liver a fighting chance.
 Some of the most important things you can do to take care of your liver are living a healthy and balanced lifestyle.
 To care for your liver, you can:

 • Avoid toxins.
 Toxins can accumulate in the liver and cause damage.
 Check household cleaning products, sunscreens, and any other chemical-based products for known toxins that could cause potential harm.
+Toxins can also trigger the body to release free radicals.
+Free radicals cause oxidative stress in healthy cells.
+This damages the cells and can cause them to replicate the damage when new cells are formed.

 • Limit your alcohol use.
 Alcohol is toxic to your liver, and can cause permanent damage.
 It’s best to speak to your healthcare professional about your alcohol usage and whether or not your liver is healthy enough for alcohol consumption.
+The CDC recently updated its guidelines concerning alcohol consumption, stating that if you do not drink alcohol, you shouldn’t start, and that if you do drink alcohol, you should do so infrequently.

 • Avoid illicit drugs.
-This goes without saying, but the use of illicit drugs, and the abuse of prescription drugs is dangerous to your liver.
+This goes without saying, but the use of illicit drugs and the abuse of prescription drugs is dangerous to your liver.

 If you’re ready to offer your liver better health through a healthy lifestyle, you may consider taking a liver health supplement